 Staff -- Montecito employs a teaching staff of 30 professionals comprised of Teachers,and Assistant Teachers.
-The administrative staff consists of the Director, Education Consultant, Finance Officer, Office Administrators and Bookkeeper.
+The administrative staff consists of the Director, Education Consultants, Finance Officer, Office Administrators and Bookkeeper.

 Teachers and Assistants-- In addition to their academic credentials in Early Childhood Education, teachers are chosen on the basis of their ability to relate to young children, establish a supportive rapport with the children and parents, and their ability to provide a meaningful learning experience.
 Our assistants come to us from a variety of backgrounds.
 Some are working toward becoming preschool teachers themselves, some are mothers or grandmothers of Montecito students and alumni, while others are retired elementary school teachers.
 No matter their background, all of our teachers and assistants are warm, enthusiastic individuals who are sensitive to children and their needs.